-The ICSC was responsible for assisting with recommendations, development, and guidance on implementing ICs, along with assisting with the development of community-specific ICs to be included in this ICIAP.
-The ICSC developed recommendations, which was referenced when outlining the ICs defined in Section 3.0 of this ICIAP.
+The ICSC was responsible to the BOH for assisting with recommendations, development, and guidance on implementing ICs, along with assisting with the development of community-specific ICs to be included in this ICIAP.
+The ICSC developed recommendations, which was referenced when outlining the ICs defined in Section 3.0 of this ICIAP (BOH 2018).